New and Changed Information

 Intra-EPG isolation is not supported for IPv6 traffic because intra-EPG solution is implemented by Nutanix security policy for the Nutanix VMM domain.
 Nutanix security policy is applicable to IPv4 traffic only.
 However, IPv6 traffic is allowed by default even if intra EPG isolation is configured from APIC.
 You can change the security policy setting on the Nutanix UI to deny IPv6 traffic.
 This will deny all IPv6 traffic to and from the VMs which are associated with the security policy.

 When you enable IP Address Management (IPAM) on an EPG, Nutanix creates an internal DHCP server for the subnet corresponding to the EPG.
 IPv4 addresses for VMs in this subnet are allocated by this internal DHCP server.
 If the EPG is created without enabling IPAM, you may need to use an external DHCP server for VM IP assignment.
-See the Associating an EPG to a VMM Domain section for details about IPAM configuration.
+See the Associate an EPG to a VMM domain section for details about IPAM configuration.

-Creating a VMM Domain
+Create a VMM domain

 Use this procedure to create a VMM domain.
 A VMM domain needs to be created to specify the connectivity details to the Nutanix Controller.
 The VMM domain will also provide visibility into the Nutanix Cluster.